Harvard-Neutrino/AtmNuCombination/README.md

 The option of providing a second analysis output file is only for the cases when one wants to add the output of two separate analyses but with the same parameter grid.

+NOTE: This needs to be improved and merged with Ivan's plotting.

 ## Simulation
 ### src/Simulations
  It contains the official MC simulation of IceCube Upgrade and preliminary effective/toy simulations for the ORCA and Super-Kamiokande experiments.